Learn more about how you can use features of CA PPM.

-Clarity PPMrepresents a single platform that enables organizations to manage their entire product innovation lifecycle and make more informed strategic investments on ongoing organizational programs.
+CA PPMrepresents a single platform that enables organizations to manage their entire product innovation lifecycle and make more informed strategic investments on ongoing organizational programs.

-Clarity PPMhelps organizations track and prioritize market and customer/business requirements and ideas and make better decisions on how to invest limited resources, allowing PMOs to optimize their enterprise product, applications and IT portfolios.
+CA PPMhelps organizations track and prioritize market and customer/business requirements and ideas and make better decisions on how to invest limited resources, allowing PMOs to optimize their enterprise product, applications and IT portfolios.

-Clarity PPMoffers comprehensive product, project, and financial management capabilities that organizations need to deliver quality initiatives on time and within their financial constraints or budgets.
+CA PPMoffers comprehensive product, project, and financial management capabilities that organizations need to deliver quality initiatives on time and within their financial constraints or budgets.
 CA PPM is available in on-premise and SaaS editions.

 The following figure illustrates how you can use

-Clarity PPMto manage the entire product innovation lifecycle and make more informed strategic investments for ongoing organizational programs:
+CA PPMto manage the entire product innovation lifecycle and make more informed strategic investments for ongoing organizational programs: